vas3k/vas3k.club/README.md

 At the very beginning, you probably need a dev account to log in.
 Open [http://127.0.0.1:8000/godmode/dev_login/](http://127.0.0.1:8000/godmode/dev_login/) in your browser and it will create one for you and log you in.

-Backend and frontend auto-reloading on code changes are done automatically.
+Auto-reloading for backend and frontend is performed automatically on every code change.
+If everything is broken and not working (it happens), you can always rebuild the world from scratch using `docker-compose up --build`.

 Check out our [docker-compose.yml](https://github.com/vas3k/vas3k.club/blob/master/docker-compose.yml) to understand the infrastructure.

 ## 🛠 Tech stack